Northeastern Pennsylvania Personal Injury and Criminal Defense Blog

 Posted by Michael A. Sklarosky | Feb 05, 2025 | 0 Comments

-What Are Your Legal Rights After a Dog Bite in Luzerne County?
+Your Legal Rights After a Dog Bite in Luzerne County

-Dog bite incidents in Pennsylvania are governed by a mix of strict liability and negligence laws, ensuring that victims have avenues to seek compensation.
+Dog bite incidents in Pennsylvania are governed by a mix of strict liability and negligence laws.
+This combination gives victims multiple legal avenues to pursue compensation, depending on the circumstances of the attack.

 Pennsylvania Dog Bite Laws: What You Need to Know